-To use Cactus, with the default driver1 (CactusPUGH/PUGH) on multiple processors you also need to include the thorn ExternalLibraries/MPI in your thornlist, to include support for
+To use Cactus, with the default driver1 (CactusPUGH/PUGH) on multiple processors you also need:

 MPI The Message Passing Interface, which provides inter-processor communication.
 Supercomputing sites often supply a native MPI implementation that is very likely to be compatible with Cactus.
-Otherwise, there are various freely available ones available, e.g. the OpenMPI version of MPI is available for various architectures and operating systems at http://www.open-mpi.org/.
+Otherwise, there are various freely available ones available, e.g. the MPICH version of MPI is available for various architectures and operating systems at http://www-unix.mcs.anl.gov/mpi/.